MJ1532-zz/lavalink-railways/README.md

 USE AT YOUR OWN RISK, I DONT TAKE ANY RESPONSBILITY.

 ### About me
 Personally i dont use railway for lavalink.
-I use replit instead railway.
 Why?
 Because railway sometime being weird, 404 error, randomly disconnect, etc.

 ### Copyrighted stuff
 Lavalink cant play copyrighted stuff in railway region (If owner of the vids blocked railway region located at) and will not!